griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

   plasma facing side conductor radius and its inboard thickness.
 </p>

-### Inboard mid-plane stress model
+### Inboard mid-plane stress

 <p style='text-align: justify;'>
   The inboard mid-plane stress is calculated using a simplified cylindrical geometry.
-This geometry assumption applies perfectly for the resistive coil geometry but is less adapted to the SC coil more complex geometry that mixes a discontinuous WP layer to case nose interface with a continuous sidewall case to case nose interface.
-Thus even the <em>PROCESS</em> TF SC coil stress model provide acceptable (within 4-10% error margins) stress distributions for global machine design, it is advised to finalize the stress analysis with FEA models that captures the stress variations in the toroidal direction due to the presence of lateral cases and the squared WP geometry.
-Two models can be used to calculate inboard-midplane normal stresses radial distributions.
+This geometry assumption applies perfectly for the resistive coil geometry but is less adapted to the SC coil more complex geometry, that mixes a discontinuous WP-case nose interface with a continuous sidewall-nose case interface depending (depending on the toroidal angle).
+Thus even if the
+  <em>PROCESS</em> TF SC coil stress
-  They both support an arbitrary number of different material layers and mainly differs in the way the vertical tension is treated:
+  model provide acceptable (within 4-10% error margins) stress distributions for global machine design, it is advised to finalize the stress analysis with FEA models that captures the stress variations in the toroidal direction and its associated maximum stresses.
+Two models can be used to calculate inboard mid-plane normal stresses radial distributions.
+They both support an arbitrary number of different material layers and mainly differs in the way the vertical tension is introduced:
 </p>
 - <p style='text-align: justify;'>
-    **Plane stress (`i_tf_plane_stress = 1`, default):** the calculations are
+    **Plane stress (`i_tf_plane_stress = 0`, default):** the calculations are
     made under the plane stress assumption.
-Plane strain model applies for thin layer in the vertical direction.
+Plane strain model applies for thin layer in the vertical direction and is there fore not applicable to this configuration in theory.
 The radial and toroidal stress calculations are made assuming no vertical tension.
-A constant vertical stress is then estimated *a posteriori* by dividing the inboard vertical tension by the support sutructure area to obtain the 3 normal stress necessary to estimate the *TRESCA* yield stress radial distribution as described in [1].
+A constant vertical stress is then estimated *a posteriori* by dividing the inboard vertical tension by the support sutructure area to obtain the 3 normal stress necessary to for the *TRESCA* yield stress estimate as described in [1].
 Although using un-adapted model hypothesis this model is still used by default as it has been validated on FEA analysis and benchmarked with the *MADMAX* *CEA* code on DEMO designs.
 </p>